For angels, scouts & seed funds

 Seeing it early is exactly how a small check beats a big fund.

 Here's the fear: you spot a company early, then a brand-name fund takes the allocation anyway.
 But that only happens after a round is hot.
-The whole point of a 3-to-6-week head start is that you get there before there's a round to fight over.
+The whole point of a head start measured in weeks is that you get there before there's a round to fight over.

 When you reach a founder while they're still heads-down shipping, you're not bidding against ten term sheets.
 You're the one investor who noticed before the press did.
 That's when a founder takes the call, remembers your name, and saves you room when the round opens.